-Scoring power~\citep{su2020tapping} refers to the ability to produce binding scores that are correlated to the experimentally measured affinities, preferably in a linear fashion.
-For conventional scoring functions, the scoring power could be measured with Pearson’s correlation coefficient ($R$) or with standard deviation ($SD$):
+Scoring power~\citep{su2020tapping} refers to the ability to produce binding scores that are correlated with the experimentally-measured affinities, preferably in a linear fashion.
+For conventional scoring functions, the scoring power could be measured with Pearson’s correlation coefficient ($R$) or standard deviation ($\mathrm{SD}$):

-where $x_i$ is the prediction for the $i$th complex in the evaluation set, $y_i$ is the experimental binding affinity, $a$, $b$ are linear regression factors between scores and binding affinity, and $N$ is the number of samples in the evaluation set.
+where $x_i$ is the prediction for the $i$th complex in the evaluation set, $y_i$ is the experimental binding affinity, $a$ and $b$ are linear regression factors between the predicted scores and binding affinity, and $N$ is the number of samples in the evaluation set.

-However, machine learning methods can often estimate the binding affinity directly, instead of producing a score.
-In these cases, common regression metrics such as MAE, MSE or RMSE can also be used.
-Still, Pearson’s correlation coefficient ($R$) seems be the most commonly used one for its simplicity and invariance to scaling and unit.
-There exists other statistical indicators that reflects the linear correlation between the predictions and targets.
-However, these indicators often correlate with Pearson’s correlation coefficient and do not provide extra information.
+However, machine learning methods can often estimate the binding affinity directly instead of producing a score.
+In these cases, common regression metrics such as Mean Absolute Error (MAE), Mean Squared Error (MSE) or Root Mean Squared Error (RMSE) can also be used.
+Still, Pearson's correlation coefficient ($R$) seems be the most commonly used one for its simplicity and invariance to scaling and unit.
+There exists other statistical indicators that reflect the linear correlation between the predictions and targets.
+However, these indicators often correlate with Pearson's correlation coefficient and do not provide extra information.

 Scoring power is the most essential ability of binding affinity models, which means that the evaluation of scoring power is often adequate for studies that focus solely on affinity prediction.
-However, in most cases, we are also curious about how the models perform in different scenarios or real-life settings, such as docking pose prediction and virtual screening.
-It is more than common, according to \citet{liyan2014_2}, to see a model make excellent predictions for binding affinity, but be incapable of telling the true ligand from decoys, which ultimately renders it useless in drug discovery.
-Hence other evaluations for docking, ranking, and screening, are required in order to assess the models in a more comprehensive way.
+However, in most cases, we are also curious about the models' performance in different settings, such as docking pose prediction and virtual screening.
+It is more than common for a model to make excellent predictions for binding affinity, but be incapable of differentiating between the true ligand from decoys, ultimately rendering the model useless in drug discovery \citep{liyan2014_2}.
+As such, other evaluations for docking, ranking, and screening are required to assess the models in a more comprehensive way.